-Aerobridge Bays are equipped with Safegate Docking Guidance Systems (VDGS) - note Apron and Aerobridge Upgrade Project in progress and are not currently available on Bays 1 and 2.
+Aerobridge Bays are equipped with ABD Safegate Advanced Visual Docking Guidance Systems (AVDGS) - note Upgrade Project in progress on Bays 1 to 5 and is scheduled for completion September 2024.

 The operation is based on laser scanning of the arriving aircraft.
 The systems on Bays equipped with an Apron Drive Aerobridge are interlocked with the aerobridges and will not operate unless the aerobridge is correctly parked in the Home or Pre-Position.